EricLBuehler/mistral.rs/docs/PHI3V.md

 # Phi 3 Vision Support: `microsoft/Phi-3-vision-128k-instruct`

 The Phi 3 Vision Model has support in the Rust, Python, and HTTP APIs.
+The Phi 3 Vision Model supports ISQ for increased performance.

 > Note: The Phi 3 Vision model works best with one image although it is supported to send multiple images.